kalaksi/lightkeeper/README.md

 # Installing
-Currently only Linux is supported.

 ## Flatpak
 It is recommended to download the app from Flathub.
+The alternative is building from source.

 # Building from source
 ## Flatpak